 There are plenty of examples of how the most successful people are early risers and have a morning routine in place.
 Morning routines often include:

 - Healthy Eating

 - Establish a regular morning routine to ensure that you start your days successfully.
 This is extremely important, as this will set the tone and pace of your entire day.

 2. Create a To-Do List

 Creating a to-do list should be a regular habit undertaken daily.

-To help you feel like a super-hero and finally cross every item off your list, I recommend you select three goals for each day to ensure that you can complete it.
-Don’t forget to prioritize the items on the list and review it throughout the day.
+To help you feel like a superhero and finally cross every item off your list, I recommend you select three goals for each day to ensure that you can complete them.
+Don’t forget to prioritize the items on the list and review them throughout the day.
 I like to tackle the most important tasks first, particularly the ones that would take up the most time.

 When you work from the hardest task to the simplest, you can actually free up more time later in the day.
 Also, checking off items as they are completed will give you a sense of accomplishment and motivation.

 Some of us use our phones to remind us of our tasks.
-But you may miss an important reminder if your phone dies or accidentally hit the snooze button!
+But you may miss an important reminder if your phone dies or accidentally hits the snooze button!

 With Sticky Notes, on the other hand, you can be sure that you don’t miss a task on your to-do list.